paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-12-11-responsive_images_what_we_thought_we_needed.md

 ## Enter Scrooge

+{% render 'figure'
-{% render 'quote' with 'Men’s courses will foreshadow certain ends, to which, if persevered in, they must lead.'
+  content: '> Men’s courses will foreshadow certain ends, to which, if persevered in, they must lead.'
   caption: '<cite>Ebenezer Scrooge</cite>'
 %}